tac-eillA/Valorant-Match-Overlay/README.md

 Feel free to develop your own overlay using the data received from the server.

-## How can I make it work for other resolutions?

-For now the values for [1920x1080](https://github.com/tac-eillA/Valorant-Match-Overlay/tree/main) or [1920x1200](https://github.com/deepsidh9/Live-Valorant-Overlay/) are hardcoded.

-- The template images are also applied directed using template matching **BUT** can be resized using relative measurements to the desired resolution.

-- The template images should be easy, accurate enough to scale down but I cannot account for the results when they are scaled up.

-- You can make your own templates too for a specific resolution if you wish.

-You can compare both the branches to see what changes have to be made in order to make it work for other resolutions.

 ## Possible Future Updates

 - CREDS through OCR